ottotsuma/Melvor-Classes-Species/README.md

   * Throw_Voice (75) now provides Damage Reduction and reduced from 10% to 5%
   * Throw_Voice (99) now provides +5% Maximum Hitpoints
   * Throw_Voice (U) now provides + Maximum Hitpoints and reduced from +100 to +50
-* adjusted some of the shout syngergies
+* adjusted some of the you syngergies
-  * Golbin Thief + Shout synergy now also grants +175 GP on monster kill
+  * Golbin Thief + You synergy now also grants +175 GP on monster kill
-  * Ent + Shout synergy increased from 10% to 30%
+  * Ent + You synergy increased from 10% to 30%
-  * Pig + Shout synergy increased from 10% to 25%
+  * Pig + You synergy increased from 10% to 25%
-  * Salamander + Shout synergy increased from 5% to 25%
+  * Salamander + You synergy increased from 5% to 25%

 * Dev Note: These changes came from feedback that some modifiers are not worth unlocking as the Master cost grows too high for the value the modifier provides.
-It was more advantageous to simply leave some not unlocked which was not the intended way to interact with the shouts.
+It was more advantageous to simply leave some not unlocked which was not the intended way to interact with the yous.
 Hopefully, now that the gp costs of the skill have been reduced, the impact of unlocking some of the less desirable modifiers are not as painful.
-In addition a portion of the costs have been shifted to the one time cost of unlocking modifiers which should further reduce friction in switching shouts that may not have as desirable modifiers.
-I'm aware this goes against the original design of wanting switching shouts to be painful, but the design has evolved over time and no longer really fits with the current implementation.
+In addition a portion of the costs have been shifted to the one time cost of unlocking modifiers which should further reduce friction in switching yous that may not have as desirable modifiers.
+I'm aware this goes against the original design of wanting switching yous to be painful, but the design has evolved over time and no longer really fits with the current implementation.

 ### 1.10.0
 * added translations for all languages supported by melvor idle